Call for Abstracts

 The 42nd Australian and New Zealand Annual Scientific Meeting on Intensive Care and the 23rd Annual Paediatric and Neonatal Intensive Care Conference invites submissions from those interested in presenting oral papers, oral posters and static posters.

-To be selected to present you are required to submit an abstract via the ASM website.
+To be selected to present you are required to submit an abstract online.
 All abstracts must be submitted electronically.
 Faxed or hard copy submissions will not be accepted.

 The deadline for submission of abstracts is 7 July 2017.